tuang3142/cart/README.md

 # What

 An e-commerce website.
-Basically it does everything Amazon can do and better.
+It does basically everything Amazon can do and better.

 # Why

 The world doesnt need another cart app, but that doesnt stop me from making one.
-This idea is to practice Rails and test-driven development.
+This purpose is to practice Rails and test-driven development.

 # Todo